microsoft/VirtualClient/website/docs/guides/0001-getting-started.md

 [all operating systems supported by .NET 8](https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md).

 ### Debian / Ubuntu (deb)
 VirtualClient is published to Microsoft package store.
 Use the following command to install.
-You can then call VirtualClient from this path `/usr/bin/virtualclient`, which is typically in Linux `$PATH`.
+You can then call VirtualClient from this path `/usr/bin/virtualclient` (which is typically one of the default paths in the Linux `$PATH` environment variable).
+This is a symbolic link.
+The actual package is typically installed at the path `/opt/virtualclient`.

 ```bash
 # example: ubuntu